santetch/Kata-Mars-Rover/README.md

 ##Step 5
-The can has obstables in certain positions.
+The can has obstacles in certain positions.
-If the robot is gonna move into an obstable, it stops and reports the error
+If the robot is going to move into an obstacle, it stops and reports the error

     Test case:
         obstable in x=2, y=3